Japan: Economy

 The Japanese variant of capitalism has many distinct features: keiretsu enterprises are influential, and lifetime employment and seniority-based career advancement are common in the Japanese work environment.
 Japan has a large cooperative sector, with three of the world's ten largest cooperatives, including the largest consumer cooperative and the largest agricultural cooperative as of 2018.
 It ranks highly for competitiveness and economic freedom.
-Japan ranked sixth in the Global Competitiveness Report in 2019.
-It attracted 31.9 million international tourists in 2019, and was ranked eleventh in the world in 2019 for inbound tourism.
-The 2021 Travel and Tourism Competitiveness Report ranked Japan first in the world out of 117 countries.
+The country attracted 36.9 million international tourists in 2024, and was ranked eleventh in the world in 2019 for inbound tourism.
+The 2024 Travel and Tourism Competitiveness Report ranked Japan third in the world out of 117 countries.
 Its international tourism receipts in 2019 amounted to $46.1 billion.

 Agriculture and fishery

-The Japanese agricultural sector accounts for about 1.2% of the total country's GDP as of 2018.
-Only 11.5% of Japan's land is suitable for cultivation.
+The Japanese agricultural sector accounts for about 1.2% of the country's total GDP as of 2018.
+Only 11.2% of Japan's land is suitable for cultivation.
 Because of this lack of arable land, a system of terraces is used to farm in small areas.
 This results in one of the world's highest levels of crop yields per unit area, with an agricultural self-sufficiency rate of about 50% as of 2018.
 Japan's small agricultural sector is highly subsidized and protected.
 There has been a growing concern about farming as farmers are aging with a difficult time finding successors.

 Japan ranked seventh in the world in tonnage of fish caught and captured 3,167,610 metric tons of fish in 2016, down from an annual average of 4,000,000 tons over the previous decade.
 Japan maintains one of the world's largest fishing fleets and accounts for nearly 15% of the global catch, prompting critiques that Japan's fishing is leading to depletion in fish stocks such as tuna.
 Japan has sparked controversy by supporting commercial whaling.

 Industry and services

 Japan has a large industrial capacity and is home to some of the "largest and most technologically advanced producers of motor vehicles, machine tools, steel and nonferrous metals, ships, chemical substances, textiles, and processed foods".
 Japan's industrial sector makes up approximately 27.5% of its GDP.
-The country's manufacturing output is the third highest in the world as of 2023.
+The country's manufacturing output is the fourth highest in the world as of 2023.